Grief, smiles as Floyd family meets Biden a year after death

 She and several other family members joined Minneapolis Mayor Jacob Frey and others marking the anniversary in the city where George Floyd died, and other events took place in New York, Los Angeles and other cities in the U.S. and abroad.

+Speaking to reporters at the end of the day, Biden said he had spoken with congressional negotiators and “I’m hopeful that sometime after Memorial Day we’ll have an agreement.”

-With the proposed George Floyd Justice in Policing Act still pending on Capitol Hill, his family began their day meeting with legislators there and headed back later from the White House, prodding congressional negotiators.
+With the proposed George Floyd Justice in Policing Act still pending, his family began the day meeting with legislators and headed back to Capitol Hill later from the White House.

-They met Tuesday morning with House Speaker Nancy Pelosi and California Rep. Karen Bass, who ushered the bill through the House.
-The Floyds were set for individual meetings late in the day with Democratic Sen. Cory Booker of New Jersey and Republican Sen. Tim Scott of South Carolina, the Senate's lead negotiators on the bill.
+They met Tuesday morning with Democratic House Speaker Nancy Pelosi and Rep. Karen Bass, D-Calif., who ushered the bill through the House.
+The Floyds met late in the day with Democrat Cory Booker of New Jersey and Republican Tim Scott of South Carolina, the Senate’s lead negotiators on the bill.

+“I was pleasantly surprised and encouraged by their thoughts,” Scott said of the family.
+“I wish I was negotiating with them,” he said, though he also repeated the line of the day that progress was being made.

 “We need to be working together to make sure that people do not live in fear in America any more,” he said.

-A legislative response has been elusive.
-Still, Democratic and Republican negotiators remain optimistic, displaying a steady solidarity that's unusual for such talks and never publicly sniping at each other.
+Though a legislative response has been elusive, negotiators have displayed a steady solidarity that's unusual for such talks, never publicly sniping at each other.

-“We hope to bring comfort to your family by passing the final bill very soon,” Speaker Pelosi told the family.

 It’s a high-profile legislative fight in which Biden has notably taken a back seat, preferring to leave the work of crafting a compromise to lawmakers on Capitol Hill, in contrast to his fevered advocacy, both public and private, for his infrastructure bill and COVID-19 relief package.